/

 BNPL and eCommerce

-• Omnichannel BNPL users spend on average 72% more per transaction than other online shoppers, highlighting the model’s strong impact on basket size.
+• Omnichannel BNPL users spend up to 72% more per transaction

 BNPL Provider Landscape and Innovations